 Contracting for Core Educational Services Sample Clauses

-Contracting for Core Educational Services.
-The School and the Institute agree that the School is not contracting with an educational service provider (ESP) for implementation of its core educational program.
-Unless otherwise agreed upon in writing by the Institute, the School shall not have authority to enter into a contract or subcontract for the management or administration of its core instructional program or services, including management of special education and related services.
-This shall not prevent the School from engaging independent contractors to teach selected, specific courses as a portion of the School’s educational program or operations.
+Contracting for Core Educational Services. (a) The School and the Institute agree that the School does not intend to contract with an educational service provider (ESP) for implementation of its core educational program.
+Unless otherwise agreed in writing by the District, the School shall not have authority to enter into a Contract or subcontract for the management or administration of its core instructional program or services, including special education and related services.
+This shall not prevent the School from engaging independent contractors to teach selected, specific courses.

 AutoNDA by SimpleDocs